-Effects has 13 tools available for you when you are working on a photo, and are accessible via the Tool Well on the left side of the screen.
-Most of the tools are nested within one of four groups-Local, Mask, Refine, and Retouch-and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool group icons.
-The Crop and View tools are self-contained within the tool icons (and display their own Tool Options bars).
-A description of the tools and their keyboard shortcuts follows:
+Effects has 14 tools available for you when you are working on a photo, and are accessible via the Tool Well on the left side of the screen.
+The Crop and View tools are self-contained within the tool icons.
+Others are nested within a tool group-Local, Mask, Refine, and Retouch-and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons:

 - Crop Tool: Trims an image to your desired size or ratio.
 Shortcut key: C - Adjustment Brush (Local group): Paints in or out local adjustments.
 Shortcut key: K - Adjustable Gradient (Local group): Applies a selective gradient in local adjustment mode.
 Shortcut key: Shift+K - Masking Brush (Mask group): Mask large similar areas quickly.
 (Includes Perfect Brush option.)
 Shortcut key: B - Masking Bug (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
 Shortcut key: M - Al Quick Mask Tool (Mask group): Create high-quality masks with only a few strokes as guidance.
 Shortcut key: W - Refine Brush (Refine group): Lets you refine an existing mask's edges, to help mask difficult areas, such as hair.
 Shortcut key: N - Chisel Tool (Refine group): Removes fringes from the edge of a mask.
-Shortcut key: Shift-K - Blur Tool (Refine group): Blurs the edges of a masked area to help it blend more naturally.
-Shortcut key: L - Perfect Eraser (Retouch group): Removes distractions like signs and power lines.
-Shortcut key: Q - Retouch Brush (Retouch group): Removes blemishes like dust spots and acne.
+Shortcut key: Shift-H - Blur Tool (Refine group): Blurs the edges of a masked area to help it blend more naturally.
+Shortcut key: L - Healing Brush (Retouch group): Paint over a distraction and a matching area of your photo is magically blended on top to replace it.
+Shortcut key: Q - Perfect Eraser (Retouch group): Removes distractions like signs and power lines.
+Shortcut key: Shift-Q - Retouch Brush (Retouch group): Removes blemishes like dust spots and acne.
 (Includes Perfect Brush option.)
 Shortcut key: R - Clone Stamp (Retouch group): Paints over an area from a sample of another area.
 Shortcut key: Shift-S - View Tool: Adjusts the magnification of the image in the Preview area, and lets you move around the Preview window.
 Shortcut key: Z